5 Online Grocery Personalization Strategies to Build Customer Connections

-A recent challenge that is unfamiliar to younger generations of shoppers and retailers: inflation.
+A recent challenge that is unfamiliar to younger generations of shoppers and retailers: grocery inflation.
 As increased production costs trickle down the supply chain, eventually you’re left to decide whether to pass them along to customers and risk losing sales to lower-priced competitors.

-Personalized offers can help increase basket size, even when product prices have increased, because customers are presented with products and offers that they want and need.
+Personalized offers can help increase basket size, even when product prices have increased because customers are presented with products and offers that they want and need.
 This can result in offsetting the decrease in average order value caused by product price inflation, and possibly even increase average order value further.

-Personalization in action: Relevant recommendations for an individual offered at the right time and place in the online shopping experience will encourage larger baskets.
-From enticing email offers, to relevant deals on the home page or at checkout, there are many opportunities to connect shoppers with relevant offers.
+Personalization in action: Relevant recommendations for an individual, offered at the right time and place in the online shopping experience will encourage larger baskets.
+From enticing email offers to relevant deals on the home page or at checkout, there are many opportunities to connect shoppers with relevant offers.

-Using marketing language such as, “Have you forgotten…” “You might also like…” and “Add X more items to get the quantity discount” are effective, real-time messaging you can use to engage and excite shoppers.
+Using marketing language such as, “Have you forgotten…” “You might also like…” and “Add X more items to get the quantity discount” is effective, real-time messaging you can use to engage and excite shoppers.

 3. Manage expectations

-Widespread supply chain shortages is another situation that many shoppers had never experienced before the pandemic.
+Widespread supply chain shortages are another situation that many shoppers had never experienced before the pandemic.
 As manufacturers streamline their SKUs to focus on being able to deliver the most popular products and sizes, it’s inevitable that some shoppers will face disappointment.
 Personalization is the ideal tool to help you manage those expectations.